Files

 Part 6: Set blockID and blockData

-Now that we have the DEM raster ready and the statues placed all around the island, we can turn them into point clouds with a PointCloudCombiner in the next step after we have added the various block components necessary.
+Now that we have the DEM raster ready and the statues placed around the island, we can turn them into point clouds with a PointCloudCombiner in the next step, after we have added the necessary block components.

 1. Add Four PointCloudComponentAdders